 The Federal Drug Administration (FDA) recently approved Radicava™ (edaravone), the first new treatment specifically for ALS in 22 years.
 It is administered by IV infusion for 60 minutes, and it is an ongoing treatment plan.
 Private duty nurses can manage IV medication administration, wherever the patient is most comfortable.
 Nurses can also lead teaching visits and administer medication for patients with ALS.

 At this time, the mechanism by which Radicava works is unknown.
-Both radicava and riluzole do not claim to cure ALS or restore any physical functions that have been lost.
+Both Radicava and riluzole do not claim to cure ALS or restore any physical functions that have been lost.
 Both treatment plans work to slow the progression of the disease.

 Radicava has provided an extensive educational webinar on their clinical studies and results, safety information, and more.
 The video is available to watch on their website, at www.Radicava.com/patient/educational-webinar.

-People with ALS should continue their daily activities, stopping before they get tired.
 If you have ALS, set your own limits and plan how you want to use your energy.
 Physicians may recommend exercises to strengthen affected or unaffected areas; the exercises should not be tiring or strenuous.
-The goal is to prevent joint stiffness and muscle contracture, and to maintain mobility.

 A team of healthcare specialists best suited to the patient’s changing needs can support their goal of a longer lifespan and more productive life.
 Professionals and treatments can include: